sangupta/evem/README.md

 # evem

 `evem` is a simple `EventTarget` based event emitter.
-The usual method names have been shortened to `on`, `off`, `once` and `emit`.
+The following methods are available on the `emitter`:

+* `on` - attach a listener
+* `off` - remove a listener
+* `once` - attach a listener to listen only once
+* `emit` - dispatch an event with optional custom payload

 The original `emitter` instance is exported as well for those just in case scenarios.
 The only reason this package exists is so that code duplication may be prevented.
 Otherwise, I end up recreating these in every other library project.

 # Usage